clorton/emodpy-malaria-singlebranch/docs/installation-basic.rst

     .. note::

-        Currently, VPN connection is required to run the example.
+        Currently, an IDM VPN connection is required to run the example.

 #.
 Open a command prompt and create a virtual environment in any directory you choose.
 The
     command below names the environment "v-emodpy-malaria", but you may use any desired name::